 17. Account deletion

-You can request the deletion of your account and associated data in the following ways:
+You can delete your account and associated data in either of these ways:

 When deleting your account:

-• Security and audit logs will be retained as necessary for fraud prevention.
+- Security and audit logs are retained as necessary for fraud prevention, for limited periods.

-We will process deletion requests within applicable legal timeframes (generally 45 days for CCPA, 30 days for GDPR).
+We process deletion requests within applicable legal timeframes (generally 45 days for CCPA, 30 days for GDPR).
+Deleting the app from your device does not delete server-side data, and does not cancel a subscription — cancel in your App Store or Google Play settings.

 18. Minors